-As of March 31, 2020, Seven Bank had installed 22,831 ATMs at the Group stores (22,165 ATMs at 7-Eleven stores, 284 ATMs at Ito-Yokado stores, and 382 ATMs at other locations in the Group).
-In addition, the Bank has installed 2,384 ATMs at locations other than the Group stores.
-Thus, approximately 90% of the Bank's ATMs are installed at the Group stores.
+As of March 31, 2024, Seven Bank had installed 23,445 ATMs at the Group stores (22,776 ATMs at 7-Eleven stores and 669 ATMs at other locations in the Group).
+In addition, the Bank has installed 3,977 ATMs at locations other than the Group stores.
+Thus, approximately 85% of the Bank's ATMs are installed at the Group stores.
 Difficulties in keeping ATMs installed at the Group stores or a marked decrease in customers at the Group stores could affect the Bank's results.

 In addition, Seven Bank pays ATM installation fees to the Group, but major changes in fee terms could affect the Bank's results.

-5. Response to Financial Crime
+5. Response to Financial Crimes Such As Money Laundering and Terrorist Financing

 Seven Bank's business consists primarily of the execution of non-face-to-face transactions, mainly via ATMs.
 As such, the Bank undertakes strict customer due diligence when customers apply to open new accounts.
-In addition, the Bank monitors the status of usage of ATMs and accounts to prevent them from being abused for financial crimes and focuses on protecting customers.
+In addition, the Bank constantly monitors ATM and account usage and strengthens its systems for preventing financial crimes such as money laundering and terrorist financing, with a focus on protecting its customers.
+Also, its consolidated subsidiaries, such as Seven Card Service Co., Ltd., which operates credit card and money lending businesses, are also further strengthening the construction of risk management systems based on the risks involved in their respective businesses.
 However, reputation damage and other factors arising from a temporary failure to keep pace with increasingly intricate and sophisticated criminal techniques could affect the Bank's social standing or its results.